SoftSec-KAIST/Fuzzle/README.md

 # Fuzzle
-Fuzzle: Making a Puzzle for Fuzzers (ASE'22)
-# Fuzzle

 Fuzzle is a bug synthesizer that generates buggy benchmarks for evaluating fuzzers.
 Fuzzle uses randomly created mazes and path constraints from previous CVEs to generate subject programs.
-The details of Fuzzle can be found in our paper "Fuzzle: Making a Puzzle for Fuzzers" (ASE'22).
+The details of Fuzzle can be found in our paper "Fuzzle: Making a Puzzle for Fuzzers" (ASE 2022).

 ## Installation